Alberta Beach

 Alberta Beach is a village in central Alberta, Canada, west of Edmonton.
 It is located on the southeast shore of Lac Ste.
 Anne, approximately 8 km west of Highway 43 and 2 km north of Highway 633.

-Alberta Beach's economy it is centred on tourism and recreation.
+Alberta Beach's economy is centred on tourism and recreation.
 The village is the site of the Lac Ste.
 Anne Pilgrimage, an event having key significance to Aboriginal people, including Cree, Dene, Blackfoot and Métis Roman Catholics.
 It is also notable as being one of Edmonton, Alberta's main cottage weekend retreats.

 Alberta Beach is the only urban municipality (city, town, village, and summer village) in Alberta that does not include its municipal status in its official legal name.
 Its official name is simply Alberta Beach instead of Village of Alberta Beach like the convention used by other urban municipalities.
 Alberta Beach changed from this convention at the time it changed its municipal status from summer village to village on January 1, 1999.